axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    :bdg-ref-warning:`🔑TaskDisplayWorkflowEventAction <TaskDisplayWorkflowEventAction>` to allow a user to see the corresponding buttons and menu items.

-Finally, you have the possibility to access the full set of the task data by clicking on the row containing the task Name and Description.
+Finally, you have the possibility to access the full set of the task data by clicking on `Actions` then clicking on the `Details` menu item.

 The task details are separated into 4 different sections: